 Prerequisite: Electronics 6A, 6B, 8A, and 8B with a grade of "C" or better.
-Advisory: Completion of Electronics 72A and 72B and concurrent enrollment in Electronics 45.

 Students will be presented and study concepts of modulating and demodulating a RF carrier including AM, SSB, FM, and PM.
 Study of RF transmitters and receivers and their sub-circuits, including RF filters, amplifiers, oscillators, modulators, mixers, detectors and discriminators.
 Frequency multipliers, phase locked loop detectors and synthesizers.
-Students will study TV systems, digital Communications, FSK ans PSK, and signals in the frequency and time domains.
+Students will study TV systems, digital communications, FSK ans PSK, and signals in the frequency and time domains.